The Future Of Zero Trust

 The Rise Of Zero Trust

 Trust in businesses’ networks has never been more important – the number of cyber attacks has been increasing year on year.
 A recent study by Check Point Research revealed that the number of cyber attacks around the world had increased by 38% compared to 2021.
 It’s because of this that more and more organisations are turning to zero trust.
 In fact, the global zero trust security market was worth around $27.4 billion (£22.6 billion) last year, and is expected to grow to $60.7 billion (£50 billion) by 2027.
 As well as the rise in cyber attacks, one of the main contributors to the rise in zero trust adoption has been government initiatives.
-In 2021, for example, President Biden signed an Executive Order mandating that US federal agencies should adopt zero trust architecture, while in the UK, the National Cyber Security Centre has also offered guidance on zero trust security.
+In 2021, for example, President Biden signed an Executive Order mandating that US federal agencies should adopt zero trust architecture, while in the UK, the National Cyber Security Centre has also offered its own guidance.

 How Will It Evolve?